klosowsk/proxmox-ansible-monitoring-stack/README.md

 🎯 - Container resources
 ⚡ - VM performance
 🏥 - Proxmox cluster health
 📊 - Custom metrics via Node Exporter
+🚨 - Automated alerts via AlertManager

 This project can serve as a reference implementation for: